History of clothing and textiles: Ancient China

 The earliest evidence of silk production in China was found at the sites of Yangshao culture in Xia, Shanxi, where a cocoon of bombyx mori, the domesticated silkworm, cut in half by a sharp knife is dated to between 5000 and 3000 BC.
 Fragments of primitive looms are also seen from the sites of Hemudu culture in Yuyao, Zhejiang, dated to about 4000 BC.
 Scraps of silk were found in a Liangzhu culture site at Qianshanyang in Huzhou, Zhejiang, dating back to 2700 BC.
 Other fragments have been recovered from royal tombs in the [Shang Dynasty] (c.
 1600 – c.
 1046 BC).

 Under the Shang Dynasty, Han Chinese clothing or Hanfu consisted of a yi, a narrow-cuffed, knee-length tunic tied with a sash, and a narrow, ankle-length skirt, called shang, worn with a bixi, a length of fabric that reached the knees.
 Clothing of the elite was made of silk in vivid primary colours.

+Ancient Burma (Pyu Period)

+The Pyu culture, dominant in Upper Burma from the early centuries CE until the 9th century, presents some of the earliest known examples of dress and ornamentation in Myanmar history.
+Two major archaeological sites — Hanlin and Sri Ksetra — have yielded important insights into Pyu-era clothing and accessories.

+Hanlin: Sculptures from Hanlin depict Pyu men wearing headwraps and sometimes crown-like headdresses, while women are shown with elaborate head ornaments similar to those seen later in the Bagan period.
+Though depictions of ear ornaments are relatively rare, wide, drooping earlobes suggest the use of heavy earrings or plugs.
+Jewelry such as large bead necklaces appears on both male and female figures.
+Clothing is rendered faintly, with garments seemingly made of thin material that clings to the body.

+Sri Ksetra: Sculptural evidence from Sri Ksetra displays more clearly defined clothing.
+Pyu women are shown wearing sarong-like skirts, some thin and form-fitting, others thicker and structured.
+Men appear in loose trousers tied with a belt or knotted sash, comparable to later Bagan-era attire.
+Some male figures are seen with faintly rendered upper cloth, and both men and women wear bracelets and large ear ornaments.

+Hairstyles are typically tied at the crown in topknots or buns, in line with Chinese records describing married Pyu women as styling their hair into buns decorated with silver or pearls.
+These same Chinese accounts note that Pyu people wore cotton rather than silk due to Buddhist values of non-violence, which discouraged the killing of silkworms.
+Elite women wore brightly colored skirts and light shawls and were often accompanied by attendants carrying fans.